Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_memo.md

 ## Executive Summary

-This evaluation assessed the reliability, factual integrity, and failure transparency of two large language models — Claude Sonnet 4.6 and GPT-4o — when used to drive the conversational and status-reporting layer of the Kairos_new competitive intelligence platform.
+This evaluation assessed the reliability, factual integrity, and failure transparency of two large language models — Claude Sonnet 4.6 and GPT-4o — when used to drive the conversational and status-reporting layer of the competitive intelligence platform of a consulting firm.
 The evaluation was commissioned to surface whether either model could be trusted in production given five known architectural failure modes: silent pipeline failures, fuzzy status detection, dead PDF parameters, cross-database inconsistency, and a Vercel serverless process boundary incompatibility.
 Under the conditions of this evaluation and against the five custom prompts designed for this scenario, Claude Sonnet 4.6 outperformed GPT-4o on factual integrity and failure transparency, with meaningful differences on the two highest-risk prompts.

 ---

 ## Methodology

 No existing public benchmark was applied as-is.
-Three benchmarks were identified as methodologically relevant — BFCL (tool-call validation), SWE-bench Verified (issue-to-patch testing), and GAIA (end-to-end verifiable task completion) — but none mapped directly to the Kairos_new architecture.
-Instead, their evaluation structures informed the design of five custom evaluation prompts, each targeting a specific failure mode documented during architectural analysis of the Kairos_new codebase.
+Three benchmarks were identified as methodologically relevant — BFCL (tool-call validation), SWE-bench Verified (issue-to-patch testing), and GAIA (end-to-end verifiable task completion) — but none mapped directly to this consulting firm's architecture.
+Instead, their evaluation structures informed the design of five custom evaluation prompts, each targeting a specific failure mode documented during architectural analysis of the consulting firm's codebase.
 This approach follows the principle that benchmark selection must be driven by task similarity to the production use case, not by leaderboard prominence.

 Each prompt was tested against both models at temperature 0 with identical system context.
 An LLM-as-judge prompt was used for automated scoring on Criteria 1–4 (factual integrity, transparency of failure, actionability, professional tone), with the judge running each evaluation three times to surface variance.
 Prompts #1 and #4 — the fire-and-forget 200 response and the INSUFFICIENT_DATA hallucination scenario — also received human evaluation passes, as these represent the highest liability scenarios for a client-facing consulting tool.